shkimturf/HIUIItemScrollView/readme.md

 ### HIUIScrollView

 * HIUIItemScrollView supports to reuse HIUIGridTile.
 If one of HIUIGridTile scrolls to over displaying screen, it will remove.
-* **drawingPadding** means calculated display padding over the view.
-It uses when reuse HIUIGridTile.

 ``` objc
     var tile : SampleTile? = scrollView.dequeueReusableTileWithIdentifier(SampleTile.reuseIdentifier()) as?
 SampleTile